AnneEstoppey/myweather/README.md

 uv run main.py --city Oslo
 ```
 - Make sure your .env file contains a valid WEATHERSTACK_TOKEN.
-- If your city in a composed name, use double quotes, for example: "Los Angeles".
+- If your city is a composed name, use double quotes, for example: "Los Angeles".
 - If no city name is passed, the default city is "Tananger".